ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 A closing thought

 Most organisations don't have a leadership development problem.
 They have a behaviour change problem.
-Leaders under stress revert to patterns developed long before any development happens, habits that feel like identity.
-The ATA Enneagram, applied with the specific weight of LTC in mind, is a way of seeing those patterns clearly enough that they can begin to shift.
+And behaviour does not change at the level of behaviour.
+Leaders under stress revert to patterns developed long before any development happens — habits that feel like identity, because they are doing important work.
+They are satisfying a need the leader has not consciously named.

-If you are an Administrator and that question lands somewhere — in your last leadership meeting, in a survey result that surprised you, in a conversation you have been avoiding for six months — a 30-minute discovery call is the next step.
+If you are an Administrator and that question lands somewhere in your last leadership meeting, in a survey result that surprised you, in a conversation you have been avoiding for six months, a 30-minute discovery call is the next step.